Darolo13/Weather-Vision/README.md

 Ready Features:
 1. **Show weather**
 - Allows to view the weather in the specific city the you search for.
-2. **Allows to view the forecast 5 days prior to the current date**
+2. **Allows to view the forecast 5 days following to the current date**